wconrad/ftpd/README.md

 ## HELLO WORLD

 This is examples/hello_world.rb, a bare minimum FTP server.
-It allows any user/password, and serves files in the diretory '/tmp/ftp'.
+It allows any user/password, and serves files in a temporary directory.
 It binds to an ephemeral port on the local interface:

     require 'ftpd'